Akashneelesh/starknet-vibecode/README.md

 # TokenLock Contract Deployment

-This repository contains a TokenLock smart contract written in Cairo for Starknet, along with comprehensive deployment and interaction scripts using starknet.js.
+This repository contains a TokenLock smart contract written in Cairo for Starknet, along with comprehensive deployment and interaction scripts using starknet.js, plus a modern Next.js frontend interface.

 ## 📋 Overview